Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data

-In decentralized and federated learning, a set of $n\in \mathbb{N}^\star$ agents (nodes) with their own data distribution seek to collaborate in order to solve a global consensus problem.
-Formally, the agents aim to learn a global parameter $\theta \in \RR^d$ so as to optimize the following global objective \cite{lian2017can}:
+\textbf{Problem setting.} \looseness = -1 In decentralized federated learning, $n\in \mathbb{N}^\star$ agents (nodes) with their own data distribution seek to collaborate in order to solve a global consensus problem.
+Formally, the agents aim to learn a single parameter $\theta \in \RR^d$ so as to optimize the global objective \citep{lian2017can}: